OkayAlright/MinNo/extras/making_MinNo.md

 would have and the shoe-horned-ness of compiling it, I decided against the project.[9]
 Later iterations took notes from F#, Scala, Java, Python, and, Pyret.
 The result of those revisions is what you see currently.
-I feel it is a nice balance between Scala and F#'s (subjectively) clear type notation, and Python's clear syntax.
+The largest of the influences are from Scala and F#'s type notations:

+*F#:*

+    let some_int = 5 //variable declaration
+    let foo x y = x * y //function definition foo some_int 5 //function invocation

+*Scala:*

+    val some_int : Int = 5 //variable declaration
+    def foo(x: Int, y: Int):Int = { // function definition
+        x * y
+    }
+    foo(some_int, 6) //function invocation

+*MinNo:*

+    let some_int: int = 5; //variable declaration
+    def foo x:int, y:int -> int { //function definition
+        return x * y;
+    }
+    foo some_int 6; //function invocation

 By no means does it reach in any of those directions as far as the language MinNo takes from (the type system is not even a fraction as complicated as Scala's).
 MinNo just takes some loose form from languages I have used and enjoyed in the past.

 ## The Translator: A Handler Model
+To further ease language creation using Racket, the language has a *syntax-object* data type.
+This is very similar to a quoted expression, but can hold some extra info like lexical bindings and source file location.
+Here is an example of how to create a quotes expression and a syntax-object:

+     ; A quoted expression, note that "`" is shorthand for "quote"
+     > `( + 1 2)
+     '(+ 1 2)

+     ; A syntax-object is also the same notation, but a "#" prepends the "`"
+     > #`(+ 1 2)
+     #<syntax:3:4 (+ 1 2)>

+The two are very similar and their difference might not be immediately obvious, but in DrRacket, the syntax-object, under inspection, has this meta data attached to it:

+     General Info
+     Source
+     '|interactions from an unsaved editor|

+     Source module
+     #f

+     Position
+     100

+     Line
+     3

+     Column
+     4

+     Span
+     7

+     Original?
+     #t

+     Known properties
+     'errortrace:annotate
+     #t

+Some of this data is a little funky because it is directly extracted from the Racket interpreter panel.
+But some things do make sense.
+The first line you type on is the third line of the interpreter because of the welcome message
+Racket prints out:

+     Welcome to DrRacket, version 6.8 [3m].
+     Language: racket, with debugging; memory limit: 256 MB.

+And the syntax-object starts on the 4th column preceded by "> " of the prompt and the "#`" the denote typing a syntax-object.
+This meta data what stands out about syntax-object when compared to quotes and quasiquotes in Racket.

-Like syntax rules, Racket's syntax objects are highly specific to the crowd that is doing cutting edge language research using the platform.
+Like syntax rules, Racket's syntax-objects are highly specific to the crowd that is doing cutting edge language research using the platform.
+They have largely been constructed to make use of Racket's *reader* system to make interpreted language.
+I had to make a choice of whether to figure out how to half-use this data type or do something a little more straight forward for my use case.
 To maintain my sanity, I decided to roll my own template-based method instead.
 Given MinNo's rather strict syntax, predicting the grammar that can be used at any point is a programs AST is fairly straight forward.

+The only thing that I lose from the not using syntax-objects is the source file location that would allow me to embed translation errors in the translation step.
+But given that I still have source location in from the lexer, I consider this a non-issue.

 ### Avoiding BNF Hell
 A word of warning, this is that area where you start to understand terrible